JBDCE/grandiaRemasteredRedux/README.md

 # Contacting me:
 If you want to contact me for any reason your best bet is either through creating issues to this repository or writing u/JBDCE on Reddit.
 Im also active on the Discord channel from the r/Grandia subreddit so you might be able to reach out through there.

+# Supporting the Project
+If you are still interested in supporting me financially I have created this Paypal link: https://paypal.me/remasteredRedux While paying me is definitely not neccessary I do appreciate every penny you send my way.